cliftonh02/devise/readme.md

 What is authentication?
  - Making sure the user is who they say they are.
  - Common authentication techniques involve asking a user for certain information: something they _know_, something they _have_, and something they _are_.
-The more you require, the more sure you can be that the user is who they say they are.
+The more you require for user verification, the more confident you can be with your authentication system.

 - What are some examples in the real world?
 <details>